-Some governments are easing rules for isolation, citing dangers of economic and healthcare strains from omicron spread
+Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

 In Quebec, it was these stark realities that led health authorities to class medical workers differently.

 “Omicron’s contagion is so exponential that a huge number of personnel have to be withdrawn and that poses a risk to the network capacity,” Christian Dubé, Quebec’s provincial health minister, said at a news conference Tuesday.
-He said around 7,000 medical workers were out Monday either due to the virus.
+He said around 7,000 medical workers were out Monday due to the virus.

 “In previous waves, we wanted to identify and remove at-risk employees as quickly as possible,” he added.
 “With the current level of vaccination, we have to do otherwise.
 We have no choice.”